 - Offline mode.
-You can commit changes even if you’re on the road with no access to the server.
-That’s because your own working directory is a repository in its own right.
+Darcs is distributed.
+This means your own working directory is a repository in its own right.
+You can quickly record your work even if you’re on the road with no access to the server or with a bad network connection.
 When you get home, you do a

-- Easy patch sending by e-mail.
-I want to add a feature or bugfix to an open-source project.
-I make a local Darcs copy, apply my changes, then send my changes by email (
+- Easy collaboration by e-mail.
+If you want to add a feature or bugfix to some project, you can make a local clone, apply your changes, then send the patches by email (

 darcs send).
-The project’s maintainer(s) can decide whether to accept or reject the changes.
-This way, the maintainer(s) of the main repository do not need to give commit privileges to anyone else.
-This is how Darcs itself is maintained, by the way.
+The project’s maintainers can decide whether to accept or reject the patches.
+This way, you do not need commit privileges to contribute.

 darcs pullto get them, and resolve any conflicts.
-This way, my fork is kept up to date with the main project’s repository.
+This way, your fork is kept up to date.

 - Cherry-picking.
 If you’ve ever worked on a team, you will know that somebody often has a change you want, but which can’t be committed to the trunk yet.
 With Darcs you can grab just the one change by pulling it into your repository.

 - Interactivity.
-When you record a patch, Darcs enables you to be precise and say “yes” or “no” to every change that you can include in your patch.
+Darcs enables you to be precise and say “yes” or “no” to every change that you can include in your patch.
 Thus you can really create minimal patches, or separate your work in several patches, each one doing a consistent change.
-You can also tell Darcs to record everything in one patch by passing the
+Other commands, like

 darcs push, behave the same.